Business Fraud Protection

 - Utilize a password vault program that includes strong encryption.

-- Never send sensitive information, such as account numbers, via unsecure email.
-(See "Security" below to determine whether an email is secure.)
+- Never send sensitive information, such as account numbers, using unsecure email.
+(See the "Security" section below to determine whether an email is secure.)

-- Treat all unsolicited emails with caution and never click on the links from such emails to visit unknown websites.
-When in doubt, delete the email without opening it.
+- Treat all unsolicited emails, calls, and text messages with caution.
+Never click on links from suspicious communications.
+When in doubt, delete the communication without opening it.

 - Do not use Admin login credentials (or users with equivalent permissions) for everyday use.

-- Ideally, users with administrative rights should only be used when making changes to the system.
+- Ideally, setting up a user with administrative rights should only be necessary if that user will have to make system changes.
 You should limit the number of users with administrative rights to as few as possible.

-- Ensure ACH, Wire and Book Transfer limits are set at levels appropriate for actual activity.
+- Ensure ACH and wire transfer limits are set at levels appropriate for actual activity.

 - Users should be given only the permissions they need to do their jobs.